Cortlynd101/Advanced-UI-Final-Project/README.md

     - [X] 2/2 Users can also view the upcoming movies and when they will visit the theatre (second part because its not all the way done).
 - [X] Nov 16
     - [X] 1/2 User can purchase tickets from the interactive UI in each theatre available.
+    - [X] 2/3 User can purchase tickets from the interactive UI in each theatre available.
-    - [ ] 2/2 User can purchase tickets from the interactive UI in each theatre available.
+    - [ ] 3/3 User can purchase tickets from the interactive UI in each theatre available.
     - [ ] User will not be able to purchase tickets that are already purchased.
 Those UI elements will be disabled.
 - [X] Nov 20
+    - [X] 1/2 Users can view the available snacks and purchase them as well.
-    - [X] Users can view the available snacks and purchase them as well.
+    - [X] 2/2 Users can view the available snacks and purchase them as well.
-    - [ ] Users can view the available snacks and purchase them as well.
+    - [ ] 2/3 Users can view the available snacks and purchase them as well.
-- [ ] Nov 23
+- [X] Nov 23
     - [ ] User can view their QR codes on the profile after purchasing tickets/snacks.
 - [ ] Nov 26
     - [ ] Overall UI polish/adding extra features/catchup if needed.